Rappsilber-Laboratory/XiSearch/README.md

 Here, additional configurations may be set using the text syntax as in the advanced config or in a config file used by the command line version of xiSEARCH (see next section)

 ### Do FDR setting
 If the "Do FDR" box is ticked, xiFDR will automatically be run at the end of xiSEARCH.
-We tend to leave this option off, as we prefer to run [xiFDR](https://github.com/Rappsilber-Laboratory/xiFDR) in a standalone process to have access to more advanced FDR filtering options.
+We tend to leave this option off, as we prefer to run [xiFDR](https://github.com/Rappsilber-Laboratory/xiFDR) in a stand-alone process to have access to more advanced FDR filtering options.
+Alternative is to tick both the "Do FDR" and the "GUI" checkbox.
+This will start xiFDR for the generated output directly - but as an independent GUI, where you can then define all parameters.
+It will be preconfigured with the right input files and these can then be read in by pressing the "read" button.

 ### Start search